muhammad-fiaz/AccelerateSearch/docs/index.md

 the analytical power of Elasticsearch, all in a single binary that runs on Linux, macOS, and Windows.

+> [!WARNING]
+> The project is in active development.
+APIs, on-disk formats,
+> configuration keys, and CLI flags may change between releases.
+> Pin a specific commit or release tag for stability.

 ## Features

 - **Blazing-fast full-text search** with BM25 ranking